-- Success Rates: These are average Success Rates (rounded to nearest integer) of Hospitals/ Doctors for cluster of fertility treatments including IVF, ICSI, IMSI, Surrogacy, Surrogacy with OD, FET and Blastocyst transfer (as applicable).
+- Success Rates: These are average Success Rates (rounded to the nearest integer) of Hospitals/ Doctors for a cluster of fertility treatments including IVF, ICSI, IMSI, Surrogacy, Surrogacy with OD, FET and Blastocyst transfer (as applicable).
 These are clinical pregnancy rates for aged 37 and Under and are shared directly by the Hospitals & Doctors and as per the guidelines of MCI.

 SOURCES AND REFERENCES:

 - ^ Birth Control Myths - WebMd Webmd.com, 29 May 2019

 - ^ Birth Control Pill For Teens - KidsHealth Kidshealth.org, 29 May 2019

 - ^ Implant vs IUD - WebMD Webmd.com, 29 May 2019

 - ^ Birth Control Shot - Planned Parenthood Plannedparenthood.org, 29 May 2019

 - ^ What Is the Best Birth Control for Teens - WebMD Plannedparenthood.org, 29 May 2019